Tourism's future is focus of study

 The workshop attendees identified two distinct tourist seasons: the southern migration of retirees during the winter months, and the vacationing families, primarily Florida families, during the summer.

-The workshop also identified Allegiant Airlines at the Punta Gorda Airport and the airline's under-construction Sunseeker, as future boosts to tourism, well as the Atlanta Braves Spring Training facility in North Port's West Villages development.
+The workshop also identified Allegiant Airlines at the Punta Gorda Airport and the airline’s under-construction Sunseeker, as future boosts to tourism, as well as the Atlanta Braves spring training facility in North Port.

 What needs work?
 Maintaining water quality is a key factor and will be one in the future.
 Transportation will need to be addressed.